mindee/doctr/v0.2.1/_sources/using_models.rst.txt

 Available architectures
 ^^^^^^^^^^^^^^^^^^^^^^^

-You can use any combination of detection and recognition models supporte by DocTR.
+You can use any combination of detection and recognition models supporte by docTR.

 For a comprehensive comparison, we have compiled a detailed benchmark on publicly available datasets: